Fredouye/nutanix_ansible/roles/vm_create/README.md

 ## Role description

-This role can be used to create a Linux / Windows VM running on top of a Nutanix hypervisor.
+This role can be used to create a Linux VM running on top of a Nutanix hypervisor.

 It uses Nutanix REST API v3.